User Needs Drive the Project Schedule

-A project schedule is a strategic and an important tool in a project manager’s portfolio for guiding a project successfully to its target completion date.
+A project schedule is a strategic tool in a project manager’s portfolio for guiding a project successfully to its target completion date.
 For simple projects, a project schedule is basically a timeline or calendar which lists tasks and activities with expected start and finish dates.
+Below you will find a link to download several project schedule templates.
 For more complex projects, a project schedule can be layered with different details to enable project managers to direct and manage resources more smoothly, communicate more frequently and effectively with stakeholders, and identify and monitor dependencies and constraints between tasks to avert preventable delays.
 The project schedule can be expressed in several display forms depending upon the purpose of the schedule, the stage of the development of the project, and the primary user of the schedule.

 Examples of Types of Project Schedules